Cost & Fees

 Credit cards are not accepted.

 The deposit to secure your homestay is an application fee and covers administrative costs.
 It is not a partial payment of the first month’s homestay fee.
+Once you arrive, your homestay payment goes to your hosts.

 - I'm planning to be away during my stay.
 What happens then?